cuongndc9/go_grpc_postgres_kit/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Don't be afraid to give up the good to go for the great." - John D. Rockefeller
+> "Success is not final, failure is not fatal: it is the courage to continue that counts." - Winston Churchill
 <!-- INSPIRATIONAL_QUOTE_END -->